yukicruz/cpp-528-fall-2021-group-03/analysis/README.md

 # Analysis

-This directory stores the source code that is used to migrate your labs as chapters that go onto to be displayed on the website.
+This directory stores the source code that is used to migrate lab files as chapters that go onto to be displayed on the website.
 Each `.rmd` file that lives within this `analysis/` directory serves as a direct input into the eventual `.md` files that go onto live within the `_posts/` directory: the folder that stores the chapters hosted on your website.

 ## Requirements